a16z-infra/ai-town/ARCHITECTURE.md

 ### Schema

+There are three main categories of tables:

+1. Engine tables (`convex/engine/schema.ts`) for maintaining engine-internal state.
-To keep the game state small and efficient to read and write, we store this data model across a few tables.
+2. Game tables (`convex/aiTown/schema.ts`) for game state.
+To keep game state small and efficient to read and write, we store AI Town's data model across a few tables.
+See `convex/aiTown/schema.ts` for an overview.

-- `worlds`: This table has a single document that stores all players, conversations, and agents.
-This data is small and changes regularly over time.
-- `worldStatus`: Worlds can be started or stopped by the developer or paused for inactivity, and this infrequently changing document tracks this world state.
-- `maps`: This table contains the map data for a given world.
-Since it's a bit larger than the player state and infrequently changes, we store it in a separate table.
-- `playerDescriptions` and `agentDescriptions`: Human readable text describing players and agents that's stored in separate tables, just like `maps`.
-- `archivedPlayers`, `archivedConversations`, `archivedAgents`: The game engine doesn't want to track players that have left or conversations that are over, since it wants to keep its managed state small.
-  However, we may want to look at old conversations in the UI or from the agent code.
-So, whenever we delete an entry from within the world's document, we "archive" it within these tables.
-- `participatedTogether`: The agent layer wants to know what the last conversation was between two players, so this table represent a labelled graph indicating which players have talked to each other.
+3. Agent tables (`convex/agent/schema.ts`) for agent state.
+Agents can freely read and write to these tables within their actions.

 ### Inputs (`convex/aiTown/inputs.ts`)